iterative/dvc.org/content/docs/dvclive/how-it-works.md

 ## Example

-To illustrate with an example, given the following script:
+To illustrate with an example, given the following code:

 ```python
 import random